LuisUrdianivia1994/Lenovo-Flex--15-Flex14-Hackintosh/README.md

 IMPORTAND NOTE

 On My Personal Experiense
-I recommend you to use mac os or a PC with Hackintosh to Create Usb
+I recommend you to use Mac Os or PC with Hackintosh to Create Usb

 ---------------------------------------------------------